whitlockmcorbett/F23_CS11_SI/README.md

 <br>

 ## 2️⃣ Set up SSH (Cygwin)
-1. Open Cygwin as Administrator and enter the following command to configure ssh
+1. Open Cygwin as Administrator and enter the following command to configure SSH
     ```sh
     ssh-host-config
     ```